mittalyash616/Elevate_Labs_Project/Day-4/readme.md

 - `visualizations/` – Plots generated during the task

 **What I Learned:**
-- How to understand relationships between features and target variables using Linear Regression.
+- How to build a binary classifier using Logistic Regression.
-- How to split data into training and testing sets for model evaluation.
+- How to split and standardize data for better model performance.
-- How to train a Linear Regression model using sklearn.linear_model.
-- How to evaluate model performance using MAE, MSE, and R² metrics.
+- How to train and evaluate a model using metrics like precision, recall, and ROC-AUC.
-- How to interpret regression coefficients to understand feature importance.
-- How to visualize predictions using regression plots and actual vs. predicted graphs.
+- How the sigmoid function works and converts outputs to probabilities.
-- Gained hands-on experience in implementing and analyzing Linear Regression in Python.
+- Gained hands-on experience in implementing Logistic Regression in Python.

 ---
 > Completed by **Yash Mittal**